gwankyun/CMake/Help/manual/cmake-file-api.7.rst

 -------------------------------

-Shared stateless query files allow clients to share requests for major versions of the `Object Kinds`_ and get all requested versions recognized by the CMake that runs.
+Shared stateless query files allow clients to share requests for major versions of the `对象类型`_ and get all requested versions recognized by the CMake that runs.

 Clients may create shared requests by creating empty files in the